vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 The example below shows the output of listing Cilium endpoints (Pods).
 The `deathstar-657477f57d-zzz65` has one additional label from the other Pods in the Deployment, and is assigned a different identity.
-All Pods in the Deployment share a namespace, service account and several abitrary Kubernetes labels.
+All Pods in the Deployment share a namespace, service account and several arbitrary Kubernetes labels.

 ```shell
 NAMESPACE     NAME                              ENDPOINT ID   IDENTITY ID   INGRESS ENFORCEMENT